laaridiniz/laaridiniz/README.md

  - :seedling: I'm learning to apply logic fundamentals with Java and basic front-end tools
  - :computer: IT Intern - Imagem (Esri Official Distributor)
  - :hearts: Love my family and my dogs
- - :zap: Fun fact: I can't live without my guitar (sorry, neighbours!)
+ - :zap: Fun fact: I'm ambidextrous
- - :video_game: During my free time, I like to play online games and truco.
+ - :video_game: In my free time, I like to play my guitar and play some games.

  If you want to get in touch, here are my emails and social medias links:
  <br>